hnjw-png/battleships/README.md

 * This game was a great learning curve for me, as I have spend much time expereimenting with different ways of creating the game, ship placement and score collecting.
 In the end I decided on a simplier version of battleships, which better served its purpose.

-* I would have have numbered and lettered coordinates for my board like this:
+* I would have have numbered and lettered coordinates for my board something like this: assign letters and numbers to board def print_board(Board): print(" ", " ".join("12345")) for letter, row in zip("ABCDE", Board): print(letter, " ".join(row))

+* I would have more ships, which could look something like this: class Ship: def__init__(self, col, row): self.col = col self.row = row

+    num_of_ships = 4
+    ships = []
+    for i in range (num_of_ships)
+    ships.append(ship)

+  * I would have a more appealing visuals, this could work by chnaging colors when you hit or miss.
+  * Another improvement would be to make sure the boards appears appended with each guess after each round.
+This is a in progress of being researched, and a examply code will come:...

+* use classes instead of only def, this would make the code more functional and object orientated.

 ## Creating the Heroku app